mjstahl/elementree/README.md

 # Elementree
 > "Make everything as simple as possible, but not simpler."

-Elementree is a very small front-end JavaScript "framework" created to test the use of Finite State Machines for state management.
+Elementree is a very small front-end JavaScript "framework" created to experiment with the use of Finite State Machines for state management.

 ## Features